-The 2017 Assembly cohort spent their came together around the challenge of digital security: how do we move beyond a world where virtually every computing device and network is insecure?.
+The 2017 Assembly cohort came together around the challenge of digital security: how do we move beyond a world where virtually every computing device and network is insecure?.

 Over the four months they were here, they participated in a rigorous two-week seminar class—Internet & Society: The Technologies and Politics of Control—co-taught by Berkman Klein co-founder Jonathan Zittrain and MIT Media Lab Director Joi Ito.

 For the rest of the program, the cohort members iterated and developed projects, centering around the original prompt.
 Below, we are thrilled to showcase the hard work that the Assemblers produced.

 Data collection has become the default for most companies.
 Unfortunately, the data that keeps a company running can inflict harmful side effects: security expert Bruce Schneier calls data a “toxic asset”.
 The most privacy-conscious companies have proposed a simple solution to the problem: stop collecting data altogether.
 But abandoning data collection often means companies are “flying blind,” an unacceptable trade-off for most CEOs.
 So, how do companies strike the right balance between preserving user privacy and driving successful product development?

 Clean Insights is a privacy-oriented analytics tool that enables measurement of digital interactions in a safe, secure, and sustainable way.
 With Clean Insights, developers, data scientists, and others can extract value from data while preserving user privacy by discarding the “toxic” by-products typically generated by commercial analytics platforms.
 Their open-source Android SDK leverages techniques such as differential privacy, onion routing, and certificate pinning to facilitate this new level of control.
 In the time since its development, Clean Insights has been deployed on several applications.